 I think homeschooling is an awesome opportunity for families.
 I know there are many benefits and some disadvantages to schooling at home, but I‘ve never had to really define them before.

 That is until last week.

-Hmmm…that got me thinking.
-I started to do some research and some of the articles I came across were not very helpful.
+Some of the articles I came across were not very helpful.

 There were the cliché negative views of homeschooling and yes, some of the benefits they listed are true, but they were very basic.
 They came across as coming from an outside perspective.